CHiPCA/CHiP/README.md

 How to run
 * ./CHiP {fast|balanced|quality} sample.configModel sugarPath actsPath
 * Providing CHiP version is optional, default value is balanced.
-* sugarPath and actsPath are the directory paths of the Sugar and ACTS, respectively.
+* sugarPath and actsPath are the paths of the Sugar and ACTS, respectively.
-* Runnable files of Sugar and ACTS should be renamed as sugar and acts, respectively.
+E.g.,
+./CHiP fast sample.configModel /some/path/acts.jar /some/path/sugar

 Note: This is the first release of the tool, so please send any errors that you encounter or any suggestions and questions about the tool to hanefimercan@sabanciuniv.edu